bojbaj/Data-Analysis-Course/Week_2/Day_1/Practice_5.md

-# Practice 5: Combining Charts in Excel
+# Practice 5: Dual-Axis Chart

-## Objective
+## Task
-Combine multiple chart types in a single Excel sheet.
+1. Use the `Adidas_Sales_Data.csv` dataset.

-### Task
+2. Create a combination chart:
-1. Use `sales_data.csv`.
+   - Bar chart for `Total Sales`.
-2. Create:
+   - Line chart for `Profit Margin`.
-   - A combination chart with bars (sales by region) and a line (monthly trend).
+   - Use `Region` as the category axis.
-   - A chart using dual axes for two variables: sales and profits.
+3. Add appropriate labels and formatting.

-### Deliverables
+4. Save your chart as "Practice5_Dual_Axis_Chart.xlsx".

-- Excel file: `Practice5_CombinedCharts.xlsx`.
+---

-### Tips
+## Deliverable
-- Explore the "Combo Chart" option in Excel.
+Submit "Practice5_Dual_Axis_Chart.xlsx".